-17 Best React Native Experts & Blogs To Follow In 2018
+30 Best React Native Experts & Blogs To Follow [2022 UPDATED]

 Who are the best React Native experts?
 Who to follow?
 Where to find them?
 Well, we did that research, so you don’t have to!

-React Native is usually our first mobile app technology of chose.
-This amazing framework speeds up the software development process and gives the deep level of control over the mobile projects.
-No wonder that tech all-stars like Facebook, Airbnb or Uber use React Native in their mobile applications.
+React Native is usually our first mobile app technology of choice.
+This amazing framework speeds up the software development process and gives a deep level of control over the mobile projects.
+No wonder that tech all-stars like Facebook, Airbnb, or Uber use React Native in their mobile applications.

-React Native also means great, collaborative community of developers from all around the world.
+"RN" also means a great, collaborative community of React Native developers from all around the world.
 We scanned through the blogging platforms and social media sites and created a list of the best React Native experts & blogs.

 If you want to stay at the top of your React Native game, check out the following links!

 Mike Grabowski is one of the best React Native experts out there.
-He is a member of a React Native core team and he’s extremely active in React Native community.
+He is a member of a React Native core team and he’s extremely active in the React Native community.
 Mike frequently writes and speaks about this framework and contributes to various projects.
-Mike is also an organizer of React Native EU 2018, first conference in Europe dedicated solely to React Native.
+Mike is also an organizer of React Native EU, the first conference in Europe dedicated solely to React Native.

 Ray Wenderlich is a well-known persona in the software development community.
 With his team of over 100 software developers and editors, he provides thousands of high-quality resources for coders.
-If you are looking for boosting your programming skills – you may have found the place.
+If you are looking to boost your programming skills – you may have found the place to do so.

-Ray himself stays active on Twitter and it’s worth to follow him, not only because of React Native-related content.
+Ray himself stays active on Twitter and it’s worth following him, not only because of React Native-related content.

-A real treat for those who would rather listen than reading.
+A real treat for those who would rather listen than read.
 Nader Dabit is a creator and host of React Native Radio on Devchat.tv, a weekly podcast about React Native.
-Nader recorded over 100 episodes so far and does not intend to stop.
+Nader recorded around 180 episodes so far and does not intend to stop.
 Every episode features different guest, usually a representative of a startup, software development company or big tech corporation.
 What do they have in common?
 They are all top React Native experts!

 Dan is also a heavy user and a dedicated contributor on GitHub.
 Make sure to check out his profile and give him some credits for the enormous work he’s doing!